jimmymathews/schur-transform/README.md

 Schur transform
 ===============

-This is an implementation of the Schur transform, as described in *A Schur Transform for Spatial Stochastic Processes*.
+This is an implementation of the algorithm described in *A Schur Transform for Spatial Stochastic Processes*.
 The transform calculates irreducible tensorial components of spatial covariances and joint moments.

 Let's say that your data are stored in a multi-dimensional array `v[i,j,a]`, where